In-patient luxury rehab center in Thailand

 A man showing drugs packet.

-Addiction types treated in rehab refer to the various forms of substance use disorders and behavioral addictions that rehabilitation programs address.
+Addiction types treated in rehab refer to the various forms of substance use disorders and behavioral addictions rehabilitation programs address.
 The addiction types treated in rehab are listed below.

 Does insurance cover rehab?

-A 2020 study by Mojtabai et al., titled, “Private health insurance coverage of drug use disorder treatment: 2005–2018” revealed that a sizable percentage (37.6%) of people with drug use disorders who were privately insured were unaware of whether drug use treatment was covered by their insurance policies.
+A 2020 study by Mojtabai et al., titled “Private health insurance coverage of drug use disorder treatment: 2005–2018” revealed 37.6% of privately insured individuals with drug use disorders did not know if treatment was covered, with little change before (2005–2013) and after (2014–2018) the ACA.

 What can I bring to rehab?